saona-raimundo/sandpiper/README.md

 # Questions

-- Is the expected polymorphisms symmetric with respect to the sign of s?
+- The expected polymorphisms is symmetric with respect to the sign of s
--
+- Beta makes a difference, but close to zero.
+Moreover, it has a deterministic effect of incrementing polymorphisms
+  - Plot a spectrum of fixed h
+  - Show the aggregation of these plots for different rates

 # Checking